hypothesis/client/docs/developers/mobile.rst

 #.
 Make sure your development system and mobile device are on the same local
    network.

 #.
-Configure the "h" service to allow incoming connections from other systems
+Configure h to allow incoming connections from other systems
    by editing ``conf/development-app.ini`` and changing the ``host`` setting from ``localhost`` to ``0.0.0.0``.